 It just feels right.
 You may not be able to explain it, but somehow, you cannot deny or ignore the feelings either.

 As a blogger, I do love to write and spend time on this blog.
 To be honest, there are also times when I have no idea why I’m doing this.
 It just feels right and I just feel like I want to do it.
-And so I open Microsoft Word and start typing all the way.
+And that’s what keep me going until today.

 Finding your passion may not be straightforward, but there are also signs to help you in identifying what you love doing.

-I sincerely hope that this article will be useful and able to show you some light in discovering your passion in life.
+I sincerely hope this guide will be useful and able to show you some light in discovering your passion in life.